Health & Wellness

 • Rash of unknown origin.

 Remember, not everyone experiences the same symptoms.
-You can use this quick chart as a starting point only.
 If you or your child are sick, be sure to contact your building office to report illnesses and absences and to receive guidance on a date for return to school.
 Please talk with your pediatrician and ask about getting tested if needed.

 A note about wording in this chart: Though terms like “the common cold,” “the flu,” “colds” and “cold viruses,” are often used interchangeably, remember that there are many viruses that cause respiratory symptoms in children.
 Even when we aren’t facing a pandemic, the severity of and treatments for these illnesses vary, which is why asking an expert is always recommended.